URL Parser

 Frequently Asked Questions

-What are the main components of a URL?
+What are the components of a url?

 Understanding URL Structure